Continue in Lookup and network tools without copying the target.

 Who Is IPMYP For?

-IPMYP is designed for anyone who needs fast, clear, and practical internet diagnostics.
-Everyday users can check their public IP address and location.
-Developers can verify API access and server allowlists.
-Website owners can troubleshoot DNS and SSL issues.
-Hosting teams can inspect domains and ports.
-Security teams can review IP identity, email authentication, exposed services, and network behavior.
+IPMYP is designed for people and teams that need fast access to practical internet diagnostics.
+Everyday users can check a public IP address and approximate location.
+Developers can verify API access and allowlist addresses.
+Website owners can investigate DNS and SSL issues.
+Hosting teams can review domains, routes, and ports.
+Security teams can inspect network identity, email authentication, exposed services, and connection behavior.

-The goal is simple: provide fast access to essential IP, DNS, SSL, domain, email, and network data without unnecessary complexity.
+The goal is to provide clear access to useful IP, DNS, SSL, domain, email, and network data while explaining its source, verification method, freshness, and intended technical scope.

 Frequently Asked Questions